rewardz/django_model_helpers/README.md

 	In [6]: get_current_datetime()
 	Out[6]: datetime.datetime(2014, 1, 1, 1, 1, 1, tzinfo=<UTC>)

-The idea is using this function exclusively in your code to get current date/time.
+The idea is using this function exclusively in your code to get current date/time in order to facilitate writing test cases.

 ### cached\_model\_property decorator